GreyManuel/Cash-Flow/README.md

 - To build something that is relevant to current needs
     - [80% Kenyans Say Covid-19 A Wakeup Call To Fix Their Financial Health]
-    - The pandemic broke the age old mirage of job-security and made people swallow the hard pill that concepts like personal finance, budgetting, tracking expenditur
+    - The pandemic broke the age old mirage of job-security and made people swallow the hard pill that concepts like personal finance, budgetting, tracking expenditure are important
 -  To build our first PWA

 ## API